notmutiny/mutiny-bot-discord/README.md

+# mutiny bot

-# this repo is always kept outdated and is not worth viewing
+Something I work on for fun.
+This repo is kept outdated due to security requirements and private key leaking.